chaos-mesh/website/docs/simulate-http-chaos-on-kubernetes.md

 ## Specify side

-The rules will affect both of clients and servers in the pod by default, but you can affect only one side by selecting the request headers.
+The rules will affect both of clients and servers in the Pod by default, but you can affect only one side by selecting the request headers.

 This section provides some examples to specify the affected side, you can adjust the header selector in rules depend on your particular cases.

 ### Client side

-To inject faults into clients in the pod without affecting servers, you can select the request/response by the `Host` header in request.
+To inject faults into clients in the Pod without affecting servers, you can select the request/response by the `Host` header in the request.

 For example, if you want to interrupt all requests to `http://example.com/`, you can apply the following YAML config: